The Cruel Sea (1953 film): Plot

 A voice-over by Lieutenant-Commander George Ericson, a British Merchant Navy officer in the Royal Naval Reserve, declares:

 This is a story of the Battle of the Atlantic, the story of an ocean, two ships, and a handful of men.
 The men are the heroes; the heroines are the ships.
 The only villain is the sea, the cruel sea, that man has made more cruel...

 In late 1939, just as war breaks out, Ericson is recalled to the Royal Navy and given command of HMS Compass Rose, a new intended for convoy escort duties.
 His sub-lieutenants, Lockhart and Ferraby, are both newly commissioned and without experience at sea.
 The new first lieutenant, James Bennett is an abusive martinet.

 Despite these initial disadvantages, the ship's company gains hard experience and becomes an effective fighting unit.
 At first their worst enemy is the weather, since German submarines lack the range to attack shipping far into the Atlantic.
 With the Fall of France, French ports become available to the Germans and U-boats can attack convoys anywhere in the Atlantic – making bad weather the convoys' greatest advantage.
 Germany is joined in the war by Italy, while the Spanish dictator Franco allows Axis U-boats to use Spanish harbours.

-The first lieutenant is put ashore due to illness, the junior officers mature and the ship crosses the Atlantic many times escorting convoys, often in brutal weather.
+The first lieutenant is put ashore due to illness, the junior officers mature with Lockhart becoming the new first lieutenant and the ship crosses the Atlantic many times escorting convoys, often in brutal weather.
 They witness the sinking of many merchant vessels they are charged with protecting and the tragic deaths of merchant navy crewmen.
 A key scene involves Ericson's decision to carry out a depth charge attack even though the blast will kill merchant seamen floating in the water.
 After close to three years of service, including one U-boat sunk, Compass Rose is torpedoed and her crew forced to abandon ship.
 Most of the crew are lost.
 Taking to a couple of liferafts, Ericson survives this ordeal along with his first lieutenant, Lockhart, and with the few crew left (including Ferraby) they are picked up the next day.